zaikin-andrew/rate-am-extension/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build-prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Use

+Open Chrome Extensions > Development mode: ON and Load unpacked > open folder `rate-am` from `dist/` directory.